Best practice in family support

 Nonetheless, the family should be consulted and involved in key questions.
 If it is a returning hostage, ask the family to select the clothes which you will take for your employee to change into.
 Consult the family on your employee’s diet and what personal items are important to him/her.
 If the employee has been killed, seek the family’s views on the arrangements being made and ensure that they approve.

 Support for a family is rarely a one-off event.
-It requires ongoing contact over a period of time and the people who act in the role of family supporters need to recognise that there will be a time commitment over a period of weeks and maybe months.
+It requires ongoing contact over a period of time and the people who act in the role of family liaison officers need to recognise that there will be a time commitment over a period of weeks and maybe months.

 The timing will depend on the individual family’s needs and situation, so an exit strategy should remain flexible.
 It should not necessarily follow a particular timeline.